SurbhiSinghania13/SurbhiSinghania13/README.md

 # Surbhi Singhania

-📚 Pursuing PG in Web Development
+📚 Post Graduate in Web Development

 Experienced Full Stack Web Developer proficient in both frontend and backend technologies.
 Skilled in creating responsive, user-friendly web applications utilizing HTML, CSS, JavaScript, and various frameworks such as React and Angular.
 Proficient in server-side languages like Node.js, Python, and PHP, with expertise in database management systems like SQL and NoSQL.
 Passionate about delivering high-quality code, optimizing performance, and staying updated with emerging technologies to drive innovation in web development projects.

 ## Work Experience

-*Coding Instructor*
+*Full Stack Web Developer – IPOTS, Toronto*

+Worked on a patient support platform using React, PHP, and MySQL.
+Built front-end components, integrated REST APIs, optimized database queries, and implemented CI/CD workflows.

+*Coding Instructor – BYJU’S Future School*

 Worked as a coding Instructor where provided hands-on instruction different Coding languages like javascript,python,react.js for students at various levels.